 I was looking for a change when the Globalme opportunity came along.

-I actually thought the job was in Portland—I didn’t even notice the role was in Vancouver at first.
+I originally joined us as a Senior Localization Project Manager.
+And I actually thought the job was in Portland—I didn’t even notice the role was in Vancouver at first.
 But I thought “why not?” and moved to Canada!

 From a career perspective, I wanted the chance to focus more on production work.
 My previous role ended up fairly administrative.